alonsoir/distributed-order-system/README.md

     - Successful order processing.
     - Failure scenarios (e.g., circuit breaker open, Redis failure, compensation failures).
     - Input validations (e.g., invalid order IDs, null event types).
       - Ongoing: Adding more validation tests and edge cases.
         - **Code Corrections**: Recent fixes addressed compilation issues in `OrderEvent` records and `SagaStep` constructor.
           - **Next Steps**:
               1. Validate unit tests to ensure all are passing.
               2. Add more unit tests for edge cases and validations.
               3. Refactor `OrderService` to adhere to SRP, introducing:
                   - `AbstractOrderSaga` for saga orchestration.
                   - `EventPublisher` for event publishing.
                   - `OrderRepository` for database operations.
               4. Implement integration tests with Testcontainers.
               5. Develop end-to-end tests for real-world failure scenarios.
               6. Introduce stored procedures for database operations as the final step.
               7. Tag the polished version as `0.0.1-RELEASE`.

           - ## Testing status

           BaseIntegrationTest.java is abstract, candidate to eliminate.
           SimpleTest.java is GREEN.
           SimpleTestcontainersTest.java is GREEN.
           CircuitBreakerUnitTest.java is GREEN. shouldReturnFailedOrderWhenSagaFails is disabled.
           InventoryServiceUnitTest is GREEN.
           RedisUnitTest is GREEN.
+          DatabaseClientIntegrationTest.java is GREEN.

+          ## TODO: Hay que revisarlo, ahora no les veo lógica

           OrderServiceIntegrationTest is RED.
           OrderServiceUnitTest is RED.
+          SagaOrchestratorUnitTest is RED.
+          EventPublisherUnitTest is RED.
+Not created yet.
+          CompensationManagerUnitTest is RED.
+Not created yet.
+          TransactionalOperatorUnitTest is RED.
+Not created yet.
-        DatabaseClientIntegrationTest.java is RED.
+          MeterRegistryUnitTest is RED.
+Not created yet.

 - **Future Improvements**:
 ### How to Run
 #### Prerequisites